taivu7/taivu7.github.io/public/posts/2025-11-03-LLM-Post-Training-Part-1.md

 - Real examples: teaching models to reason and stay safe.
 - How you might apply these techniques yourself.

+Let's start by seeing where post-training fits in the complete journey of training a language model.

 ## II.
 The LLM Training Pipeline
 Training a large language model isn't a single step—it's a journey with three distinct stages.
 Understanding this pipeline helps you see where post-training fits and why it matters.